 The University of Notre Dame is a comprehensive church-affiliated university in Notre Dame, Indiana—only five miles outside of South Bend.
 With 8,731 undergraduates and a 10:1 student-faculty ratio, students can choose from more than 75 majors across eight colleges and schools.
 Notre Dame supports students with resources including a diversity conference, fellowship programs, and clubs like Africana Studies Club, Arabic Clubs, Asian Business Society, and more.

 Washington University in St. Louis is a comprehensive private institution in St. Louis, Missouri.
 With 7,139 undergraduates and a 7:1 student-faculty ratio, students can choose from over 90 fields of study and numerous specialty academic programs.
 WashU supports students with resources like the QuestBridge Scholars Program, Center for Diversity & Inclusion, Office for Student Success, and organizations such as the African Students Association, the Asian Christian Fellowship, and more.

 Wayne State University a comprehensive public university in Detroit, Michigan.
 With an enrollment of 24,155 and a student-faculty ratio of 16:1, the University offers 16 undergraduate, 10 graduate, and three certificate programs.
 Wayne State supports students with resources such as the Office of Multicultural Student Engagement, the Warrior Vision and Impact Program, and over 500 student organizations, including the Bangladeshi Student Association, the Black Student Union, and more.

 Looking for colleges in another part of the US?
-Check out this list of Great Colleges in the East That Value Diversity.
+Check out this list of Great Colleges and Universities in the South That Value Diversity.